ajaxian79/algorithms/docs/segment-tree.md

 Sieve: cross out multiples starting at i*i to skip earlier-marked composites.

 Maintain `[l, r]` and a counter; on counter-met-condition record the answer and shrink.

+Walk both pointers from each end inward; advance the smaller side.